 Risk management is embedded into the culture of Cernach Housing Association.
 The Association's strategy for managing risk is contained within the risk management policy (methodology) and matrices (practice).
-During 2023/24, we will review the risk management methodology policy and develop our approach to noting risks and tracking mitigating actions we take to address and minimise risk.
+During 2023/24, we reviewed the risk management methodology policy and updated our approach to noting risks and tracking mitigating actions we take to address and minimise risk, as well as confirming the Association's risk appetite which could generally be categorised as risk averse.
+We therefore believe we have a robust system in place.